arika0093/ICloneableGenerator/README.md

 public partial class PersonCloneHelper;
 ```

-This approach is not bad, but the automatically generated code cannot be accessed **from the library side**.
+This approach is not bad, but the automatically generated code cannot be accessed from the **another library side**.
 In other words, if the library wants to call the `Clone` method, it has to choose one of the following approaches:

 #### 1. Implement a generic `Clone` using reflection